andmikael/PhysicsEngine/README.md

 # PhysicsEngine
 A small C++ program used to simulate rudamentary object physics and collision using SFML library in Qt Creator.

+Currently to run PhysicsEngine you need to use Qt Creator in Linux.
+The plan is to update this repository with a correct Makefile so it can me compiled without needing Qt Creator.

 It uses verlet integration to calculate object motion.

 To run the program in linux: